jdmdigital/bootplate/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Small but fixes and performance improvements.
+A few small fixes and updates included in v1.3.

 == Changelog ==

+= 1.3 =
+* Small style edits
+* Add sidebar to serps
+* Change Yoast search json url if active and enabled
+* Fix twitter and linkedin URL encoding issue

 = 1.2 =
 * Small but fixes